isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 45.&nbsp;Nonetheless, I agree with the observations made by the Honourable Members, we must continue to explore ways to alleviate pressures on our lawyers in light of the changing environment.

 {:start="46"}
 46.&nbsp;There is however no magic bullet.
-As <u>Ms Kuah</u> has noted, the challenges are multifaceted.
+As Ms Kuah has noted, the challenges are multifaceted.

 {:start="47"}
 47.&nbsp;It will require collective effort, including law firms, which will set the conditions for growth, exposure, and mentorship for lawyers, but also lawyers themselves, each of them, who can be stewards of their own careers.